alphagov/govuk-developer-docs/source/manual/2nd-line.html.md

 [2ndline-rota]: https://docs.google.com/spreadsheets/d/1OTVm_k6MDdCFN1EFzrKXWu4iIPI7uR9mssI8AMwn7lU/edit#gid=1297388378.

-You are required to attend a daily morning standup with your paired 2nd Line partner and the Technical 2nd Line team.
-There’s a short retrospective at the handover meeting at the end of your shift.

-Standby developers are not expected to attend the standups or the incoming handover.
-If they're called onto the shift, they should attend the next standup, and should attend the outgoing handover at the end of the shift.

 Technical 2nd Line takes priority over the work you do in your usual team, but if there is nothing to action on 2nd line, you are of course free to return to team work.
 If you have meetings to attend then attend them.
 Please let the delivery manager and the team know when you’ll be away for long periods, and be respectful of the amount of work your colleagues may have to pick up while you’re away.
 If there are lots of alerts, or there's a live incident, or an urgent Zendesk ticket, you’ll need to prioritise Technical 2nd Line above your meetings.

 ## Rules for Primary, Secondary and On Call

-[Production Admin access](/manual/rules-for-getting-production-access.html) is a pre-requisite for joining 2nd line, unless you're only shadowing.
+[Production Admin access](/manual/rules-for-getting-production-access.html) is a pre-requisite for joining 2nd line.

 Folks start out as a Secondary.
 After two shifts as a Secondary, they'll start to fill the Primary role, with some exceptions (see [role specific policies](#role-specific-policies)).